 When you’re in government service, you most likely need to speak with foreigners.
 If you speak different languages, you can better serve your community.
-(Just think of the poor souls struggling to survive a visit to the foreigner’s office in Germany – like me haha.)
+You could, for example, help put recently moved expats at ease who are struggling at the foreigner’s office.

-And it comes with better pay.
+And being able to able an additional language often comes with better pay.
 For example, an ordinary police officer in the UK could earn £29,735 per year, but this increases by 5% to 10% if you’re bilingual.

 13. Flight Attendant